jochiang/deslopify/README.md

 - **Emojis** — 😀 🚀 💡 ✨ etc.
 - **Em dashes** — the long dash (—) commonly used in "thought leader" style posts

+## Vibe code disclosure

+Most of this was vibe-coded.
+Use at your own risk.
+The rate limits are set fairly aggressively and may end up nuking your entire LinkedIn feed (if it is sloppy enough).

 ## License

 MIT